 The Acacia Lodge breakfast buffet was fantastic, a great way to kick start our day.
 They had the best croissants we tasted in East Africa.
 They had a chef cooking eggs to order.
 Always a bonus at any buffet, but this guy really knew how to cook eggs.
 They were perfect!

-Fossil evidence shows that the crater has been home to hominids (human and human like species) for over 3 million years.
+Fossil evidence shows that the crater has been home to hominids (human and human-like species) for over 3 million years.
 The Maasai drove all other tribal groups out of the crater in the 1800’s.
 They still live and farm their cattle and goats in parts of the park.
 In the 1940’s the Ngorongoro was combined with the Serengeti National Park.
-However it causing negative effects on the Maasai tribes.
+However, it causing negative effects on the Maasai tribes.
 So a new conversancy was enacted in1959 and the Ngorongoro Conversation Area Ordinance was made law.
-In 1979 the crater and park was listed as a UNESCO World Heritage Site.
-Ngorongoro is the only conservation area in Tanzania that is classified as multi use.
+In 1979 the crater and park were listed as a UNESCO World Heritage Site.
+Ngorongoro is the only conservation area in Tanzania that is classified as multi-use.
 Which means it allows for cohabitation of wildlife and humans.
 Maasai groups are permitted to live at a subsistence level, without any formal cultivation.

 The crater is blessed with a wide variety of habitats in a very small space.
-On the edges daily condensation from mist and fog creates wet jungle forests.
-Dry savannahs host year round Wildebeest and Zebra.
-There is a marsh and fresh water lake with Hippo and many birds.
+On the edges, daily condensation from mist and fog creates wet jungle forests.
+Dry savannahs host year-round Wildebeest and Zebra.
+There are marshes and a freshwater lake with Hippo and many birds.
 A salt lake with Flamingos and a forested area that is popular with elephants and the resident rhinoceros.
 The only animals missing are giraffe and crocodiles.
 Who do not brave the descent from the rim.

 All the resident animals live in the crater year round.
 With such diverse habitat the crater caters to all their needs.
 It makes for some well fed healthy wildebeest and therefore lions.